ThenoobMario/ThenoobMario/README.md

 This name stuck with me during my shenanigans in high school.
 And I don't mind using it everywhere :P

+## Currently Pursuing M.Eng in Automation & IT

 ## B.Tech Graduate in Information and Communication Technology
-- I try and learn and experiment with things that spark my curiosity.
+- I try to learn and experiment with things that spark my curiosity.
 - Interested in:
+    - Computer Vision
+    - Embedded Software
     - High-Performance Computing
     - Firmware Engineering
-    - Embedded Software
-    - Computer Vision
     - GPU Computing
     - Graphics Processing
 - Trying to contribute to Open Source projects.